fador/fBigInt/README.md

 ## License

-The fBigInt library is licensed under the permissive ISC License.
+The fBigInt library is licensed under the permissive BSD 2-Clause License.
 See the `LICENSE` file for details.

 ## Contributing